meta-quest/Meta-Spatial-SDK-Samples/Showcases/focus/README.md

 **Task Panel**: allow users to create tasks with a title, body and select between different priority states.
 E.g.: *To do*, *High priority*.

 **AI Exchange Panel**: allows the user to chat with a virtual assistant, an artificial intelligence with whom to exchange ideas.
-Users can also create sticky notes with the answers of the virtual assistant.
+Users can also create sticky notes with the answers of the virtual assistant (this feature is currently hidden, but it's still implemented in the codebase).

 **Clock**: shows time and date.
 Pretty useful when you are in an immersive space.